terraform-titans/northcoders-cloud-engineering-final-project/README.md

 The following setup guide assumes access to an AWS account, as well as local installation  of: ArgoCD, CircleCI, Docker, Helm, Kubernetes & kubectl, and Terraform.

+You will also need to configure your AWS account to work with the AWS CLI and Terraform...
+[This needs to be worked on]

 ## Provisioning a VPC

 Immediately we will start provisioning infrastructure using Terraform.
 This means that we are already adherant to _The Golden Rule of Terraform_: once you've used Terraform, **only** use Terraform!
 Specficially we are going to provision a Virtual Private Cloud (VPC) onto which we will deploy our application.
 Before we can do this, however, we need to setup a secure **remote state backend** to improve security, reliability, and to facilitate teamwork in the development and operation of the software.